Consumers are more empowered than ever before. When the customer is king, companies must continuously seek ways to bolster their customer experience

 Tesla CEO Elon Musk Proves Great Customer Service is Everyone’s Responsibility

+active monthly users.
 Under the new rules, Twitter will eliminate accounts that are associated with groups that promote violence, whether online or offline.
-Users will also be banned for posting tweets that celebrate “any violent act in a manner that may inspire others to replicate it or any violence where people were targeted because of their membership in a protected group,” Tech Crunch reported.
+Users will also be banned for posting tweets that celebrate “any violent act in a manner that may inspire others to replicate it or any violence where people were targeted because of their membership in a protected group,” Tech Crunch

 Ensuring Users are Safe Is Critical to Providing a Positive Digital Customer Experience

 In the digital age, people want access to information immediately, 24/7.
 Twitter is uniquely positioned to fulfill those demands.
 But without curbing the growing issue of hate speech and abuse, Twitter would run the risk of becoming a breeding ground for violence and bigotry.
 Twitter’s new policies not only protect users’ safety, but also set an example for customer experience on social media platforms.